 Experience the beauty of Bali and volunteer in a variety of projects for a well-rounded and meaningful adventure!
 Make friends with Balinese youth while you develop creative lesson plans and teach English at a local elementary school.
-Learn about sea turtle conservation and even have the opportunity to release a baby sea turtle into the ocean.
+Learn about sea turtle conservation and you may even have the opportunity to release a baby sea turtle into the ocean.
 Participate in a service project with the award winning Coral Restoration Project in Pemuteran that utilizes innovative technology to restore and encourage healthy reef growth.

 In addition to these hands on projects discover the best Bali has to offer!
 Get off the beaten path and explore parts of the island most tourists don’t even know about.
 This program is the perfect mix of culture, adventure, and community service.

 - Earn up to 20 hours of community service teaching English at a Balinese elementary school and volunteering with marine conservation projects

 - Release baby turtles into the ocean and learn about sea turtle conservation at a local hatchery*

 - Work directly with an award winning and innovative Coral Restoration Project

 - Snorkel and discover a colorful underwater world